The Impact of Dangerous Cargo in an Arlington Truck Accident Case

 Drivers who transport hazardous materials must have extra training and certifications as well as a fully up-to-date commercial driver’s license with the appropriate hazmat endorsement on their license.
 Some states even have stricter regulations regarding hazardous cargo than others.
 As an example, Texas does not allow truck drivers to obtain the hazmat endorsement until the driver has completed a security assessment and obtained a TSA clearance.

-Trucking companies who transport this type of cargo must have additional insurance, sometimes as much as $5 million in a minimum insurance coverage amount, while hazardous cargo tankers are heavily insured, they are usually also heavily defended.
+Trucking companies who transport these hazardous materials must have additional insurance, sometimes as much as $5 million in a minimum insurance coverage amount, while dangerous cargo tankers are heavily insured, they are usually also heavily defended.
 While there should be plenty of insurance to cover their claim, there are also unlimited resources to defend them against claimants receiving that money.

 Liability for a Commercial Vehicle Accident in Texas